julzedz/Conference/README.md

 - The homepage(index page) and
 - The about us page.

 The layouts were done using css flexbox.
 The site is very responsive on different screens.
 Javascript was used for functionality to enhance user experience.
+The site was deloyed on Git pages.

 ## Built With 💻